graphicore/varla-varfo/explorations/calibrate/index.md

  * Media Queries, although, these would have to beef up a bit.

-And not to forget, the CSS-Reference-Pixel model will also stay available at all time, either to complement or — especially with media query support — we could create e.g. hybrid pages that leverage the best of both models.
+And not to forget, the CSS-Reference-Pixel model will also stay available at all times, either to complement or — especially with media query support — we could create e.g. hybrid pages that leverage the best of both models.